4 Consideration of the evidence

 4.26

-Following consultation on the appraisal consultation document, the Committee was aware that one area of potential discrimination was the primary prevention of osteoporotic fractures in postmenopausal women with swallowing problems as a result of disabling stroke disease, who would otherwise be eligible for treatment with oral bisphosphonates, but do not fulfil the criteria for denosumab or other treatments.
+The Committee considered whether its recommendations were associated with any potential issues related to equality.
+Following consultation on the appraisal consultation document, the Committee was aware that 1 area of potential discrimination was the primary prevention of osteoporotic fractures in postmenopausal women with swallowing problems as a result of disabling stroke disease, who would otherwise be eligible for treatment with oral bisphosphonates, but do not fulfil the criteria for denosumab or other treatments.
 The Committee concluded that its considerations were based on the population of postmenopausal women for whom oral bisphosphonates are unsuitable which included women with and without a disability.